 Work smart, not hard to get ahead.
 “Spend the next 5 years doing what most people will not, so you can spend the rest of your life doing what most people cannot.”
 Growing up in the Midwest, the old-fashioned Midwestern work ethic had me spending 12, 14 or even 18-hour days.
 I was making a living but not making a life.
 In the rural Midwest, there is so much emphasis on hard work.
 As I moved into bigger cities I was introduced to the concept of working smart instead of working hard.
 This is when life started changing for me.

 Smart work is leveraging your intellect instead of simply swapping hours for dollars.
 Working smart is creating a plan (yes a written plan) of what you want from life, plan your lifestyle and the money it will take to live that lifestyle, then develop a strategy to get it.
 For me it meant going from simple goals like buying a property with a $200 monthly cash flow to strategizing the big picture of creating a residual positive cash flow of at least $30,000 per month.
-These end goals will be the driving force to propel your investments to the next level with purposeful activity.
+These end goals will be the driving force to propel your multifamily real estate investing to the next level with purposeful activity.